Keeriiim/WebDev/html.md

 # Tables
 To go from inline to block we have to type add width=100%.
 Width can be placed with % or pixels i.e 500.
+th for header, td for data. header is bold, data is not Header has option to use the scope attribute to specify whether the header is for a row, column, or group of rows or columns.
 ```bash
 <body>
 <table border="1" width="100%">